 Is the water the right temperature?
 Trust your instincts here.
 You're essentially looking for warm bath water, nothing too hot but not too cold either.
 (That sounds vague, ha!)
 Would you climb in the tub with your baby?
 If so, then the water is probably just fine.

 How often should I bathe my baby?
 Most pediatricians recommend sponge-baths until your baby's umbilical cord falls off (and your baby boy's circumcision is mostly healed).
 For the first year, three times a week is a good start.
 But keep in mind that older kids are messier and may require more baths, and many people love giving a bath every night as part of their bedtime routine.
-Many bath soaps dry out the skin, but our lavender wash is specifically formulated to be very moisturizing.
+Many bath soaps dry out the skin, but our Hair & Body Wash is specifically formulated to be very moisturizing.

 What about my newborn's sensitive skin?
 Our full line of Tubby Todd products is safe for even the most sensitive newborn skin.
-Using 100% pure, natural ingredients and plant extracts, we've formulated them to be extra gentle, but effective.
+Using natural ingredients and plant extracts, we've formulated them to be extra gentle, but effective.
 They are perfect for tiny faces, and won't sting or irritate your baby's eyes (but obviously with any product, use caution on the face).
-Don't forget to toss a bottle of our lavender wash in your hospital bag for baby's first bath!
+Don't forget to toss a bottle of our Hair & Body Wash in your hospital bag for baby's first bath!

 How can I help prevent eczema or irritation?
 Many babies get cradle cap, diaper rashes, rough skin patches, and eczema.
 To help prevent irritations before they start, follow up bath time with a lotion rub-down.
-(Try our lavender lotion!)
+(Try our Everyday Lotion!)
 This will help baby's body retain moisture.